RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Count_of_CVEs_by_EPSS.md

     5. We apply this recipe to
         1. CVEs: CVEs of different population sizes (# CVEs)
         2. CISA KEV and Weaponized CVEs removed (EPSS > 0.01): The same populations
-            1.  with CISA KEV and Weaponized CVEs removed because we want to see the effect of picking an EPSS threshold and our example policy says we need to fix CISA KEV and Weaponized CVEs anyway
+            1.  with CISA KEV and Weaponized CVEs removed because we want to see the effect of picking an EPSS threshold and our example policy says we need to remediate CISA KEV and Weaponized CVEs anyway
             2.  with EPSS > 0.01 to zoom in on the detail.